-The College currently has long term loans totalling £6.4m (2021: £7.1m).
+The College currently has long term loans totalling £5.6m (2022: £6.4m).
 The loan portfolio is fully drawn and consists of loans first drawdown in July 2005, 2012, 2017 and 2018.
 All loans are being repaid in accordance with the agreed loan amortisation profiles.
-Interest on loans is partly on a fixed rate with the remainder on variable, thus ensuring the College's risk is managed in accordance with the Treasury Policy, whilst enabling the College to enjoy the current reduced level of interest rates.
+Interest on loans is partly on a fixed rate with the remainder on variable, thus ensuring the College's risk is managed in accordance with the Treasury Policy.
+There have been a number of recent rises in the Bank of England base rate within the year.
+The College has four loans on variable rate and two loans on fixed rate terms, the College has had to absorb the associated interest costs of these rises.
 The College did not breach any of its loan covenants in the period.